Major Morning Tracks

 NONFICTION WRITING: Write Award-Winning Nonfiction that sells, Lynn Donovan

 This track will equip you to get your personal stories written in a compelling way.
 We will cover the benefits and challenges of writing personal experiences, the importance of reader take-away, how to know when you’re ready to write one for publication, and how to find homes for your stories.

-Through well-crafted, authentic, and transparent presentations, writers can connect deeply with their audience and develop a hunger for their material.
+Through well-crafted, authentic, and transparent presentations, writers can connect deeply with their audiences and foster a hunger for their material.
 In this track, you’ll learn how to develop and deliver strong presentations, get bookings, and receive call-backs.
-We’ll discuss how to craft powerful openings, how to reach your listener’s heart, how to gain speaking engagements, and how to gain word-of-mouth bookings.
+We’ll discuss how to craft powerful openings, how to reach your listeners’ hearts, how to gain speaking engagements, and how to gain word-of-mouth bookings.

 Learn to create a detailed self-publishing plan and timeline to include the components of publishing and marketing a new release.
 We’ll cover finding the right members of your publishing team, distribution decisions, creating an effective launch plan, analyzing the results of the launch, writing as a career, and more!

 This track will get you started in the right direction for screenwriting.
 We’ll cover all the basics: concept, research techniques, outlining, character development, transitions, action, dialogue, world building, settings, setups and payoffs, format, and protecting your intellectual property.
 Tips to ease your way into screenwriting and mistakes you can avoid.